 Treatment will usually involve one or more people from the same team of healthcare professionals who were involved in the diagnosis of dyspraxia.
 For example:

 - An occupational therapist can help your child with everyday activities at home and school, such as eating, getting dressed and holding a pen or pencil to write.

-- A speech and language therapist can work with your child to help their speech and communication.
+- A speech and language therapist can work with your child to help their speech and communication (see below).

 - An educational psychologist may help if your child is having difficulty progressing at school.

 - One treatment approach is a 'task-based' approach called perceptual motor training.
 This involves giving your child a series of different tasks to practise.

 - Learning a musical instrument may be particularly difficult for children with dyspraxia, but this may be why it is sometimes effective (since it involves repeated practice in a situation where it is permitted to do badly and make mistakes).
 Learning to play the piano or guitar, for example, may not only interest a child but also develops motor, co-ordination and memory skills.

 Whatever treatments your child is offered, it is likely to be important for you to encourage them to practise, as it is through repeating and over-learning tasks that their 'nerve connections' will become effective.

 Children with dyspraxia also benefit from extra help at school, where it is important that they are encouraged to do the things they find difficult, rather than being allowed to avoid them.